British parliament votes for ruling out no-deal Brexit in any scenario

-LONDON (Reuters) - British lawmakers on Wednesday rejected leaving the European Union without a deal in any scenario, in a non-binding vote which will increase pressure on Prime Minister Theresa May to rule out a ‘no-deal’ exit.
+LONDON (Reuters) - MPs on Wednesday rejected leaving the European Union without a deal in any scenario, in a non-binding vote which will increase pressure on Prime Minister Theresa May to rule out a ‘no-deal’ exit.

-Lawmakers voted by 312 to 308 in favor of a Amendment A, a proposal put forward by a group of lawmakers calling on the government to rule out a no deal exit.
+MPs voted by 312 to 308 in favour of a Amendment A, a proposal put forward by a group of MPs calling on the government to rule out a no deal exit.

 It went further than the government’s motion, which notes that parliament does not want to leave without a deal on March 29 and that the default legal position is to leave without a deal unless one is ratified by parliament.